Processing and Analysis¶

 Inputs can be data items, display items, and graphics.
 Outputs can be data items and graphics.

-Computations are particularly useful during acquisition where you can perform live processing on incoming data.
+Live computations are useful during acquisition where you can perform live processing on incoming data.

 To apply processing and analysis to items in your project, you should first select the inputs you want to process or analyze.